liamks/Drawbridge.js/Readme.md

 ### To Use

-In the root of your application's directory, from the terminal:
+In the root of your express application's directory, from the terminal:

 ```bash
 drawbridge build
 ```

 The `drawbridge build` shell command will create a number of views, email templates, a Terms of Service text file, and a configuration file (drawbridge.config.json).
 It is important that you modify the values on the configuration file before you get started - if you do not, emails will not be sent.
 See the drawbridge.config.json section below for more details.
+Also note that the express app was created using the `--sessions` switch, to add support for sessions.

 ```javascript
 var express = require('express')